oatmealdk/CS4135-Library-Project/README.md

 - `frontend`

 ## Run End-to-End (Docker + Frontend)
-The following instructions assumes the individual running the project has a .env file with the required database secrets, URLs and JWT secret.
+The following instructions assumes the individual running the project has a .env file with the required database secrets, URLs and JWT secret in the root of the project folder.

 1. Start backend stack:
    - `docker compose up -d --build`